 Oliver graduated from the University of Reading with a BSc (Hons) degree in Ecology and Wildlife Conservation and has an Extended Diploma in Countryside Management from Hadlow College.

-Oliver holds a Natural England Class 1 licence for dormice and is currently working towards obtaining both Natural England Class 1 great crested newt and bat licences.
+Oliver holds a Natural England Class 1 licence for dormouse and great crested newt and is currently working towards obtaining Natural England bat licences.

 Oliver volunteers for Kent Bat Group and is involved with bat hibernation monitoring surveys across Kent.
 He is also part of the monitoring team at Scotney Castle, Kent, who undertake dormouse surveys of the A21 land bridge for the National Dormouse Monitoring Programme.